sphinx-doc/sphinx/doc/usage/restructuredtext/basics.rst

 .. rubric:: Footnotes

 ..
-[1] When the default domain contains a :rst:dir:`class` directive, this
+[1] Since some domains contain a ``class`` directive, it shadows
-       directive will be shadowed.
+       :dudir:`class` coming from docutils.
 Therefore, Sphinx re-exports it as :rst:dir:`rst-class`.